brinkmanlab/IslandCompare/README.md

     cd into IslandCompare directory {the project not the app}<br>
     celery -A IslandCompare worker -l info<br>

+**Setup Production Server**
+To Do: Write this!, the above steps should not be used for a production server!

 **Software Currently Being Used**<br>
 1. Mauve<br>
 2. SIGI-HMM (Colombo)<br>